JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/index.md

 For the Singular Value Decomposition we offer [SVDL](@ref SVDL), which is the Golub-Kahan-Lanczos procedure.

 For eigenvalue problems we have at this point just the [Power Method](@ref PowerMethod) and some convenience wrappers to do shift-and-invert.

-## Randomized algorithms

-[Randomized algorithms](@ref Randomized) have gotten some traction lately.
-Some of the methods mentioned in [^Halko2011] have been implemented as well, although their quality is generally poor.
-Also note that many classical methods such as the subspace iteration, BiCG and recent methods like IDR(s) are also "randomized" in some sense.

-[^Halko2011]: Halko, Nathan, Per-Gunnar Martinsson, and Joel A. Tropp.
-"Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions."
-SIAM review 53.2 (2011): 217-288.